-In a recent #Ditchbook Twitter chat educators shared their best tips for using Google sites in and out of the classroom along with tons of great tricks you might not have even heard about yet.
-Scroll down for 20 tips and tricks to help you and your students get the most out of Google Sites.
+In a past #Ditchbook Twitter chat educators shared their best tips for using Google sites in and out of the classroom along with tons of great tricks you might not have even heard about yet.
+Since then we have added even MORE tips, tricks and tutorials to get you started with Google Sites along with ways to help you and your students get the most out of Google Sites.

 It can get messy to try to keep sharing resources with students during a whole unit of study.
 Packaging them in a site allows for easy updates and sharing of ideas.

 A1.
 I used it to provide a whole unit with resources.
 Ss created projects based on directions on site.
 Since it’s easy to edit we could be fluid with directions when Ss had ideas. #ditchbook https://t.co/6zcWAIEdp0— Rayna Freedman (@rlfreedm) November 15, 2019

 Google sites can be used to package large units like novel HyperDocs.
 All the links and resources they need to complete the work are all on the site.
 You can find 25 ready to use Novel HyperDocs for your class in this post.

 Use subpages in Google Sites to package content for your students.
 The website link can be added to an assignment in Google Classroom for students to easily reference during their work.